You found our guide on how to run a virtual hackathon.

 Because virtual hackathons happen entirely online, software is one of the most important components of the event.
 We list the types of programs you will need to host the competition below.

-Video chatting: Video conferencing software is an essential remote work tool.
+Video chatting: virtual conference software is an essential remote work tool.
 Sometimes, written communication is not efficient to effectively communicate an idea.
 Your teams will need to chat face to face on occasion.
 You should provide access to an appropriate video meeting platform so that attendees can interact with teammates and other guests.

 Zoom is one of the most popular choices for online meetings, but keep paid tier participant limits in mind.
 Zoom’s top plan currently tops out at 1,000 participants, while GoToWebinar’s ultimate plan allows for a staggering 3,000 meeting attendees.
 GoToWebinar is a ringer for expansive events with big audiences (think the presentation portions and awards ceremony.)
 Lifesize is another good option for web hackathons, as you can create video chat rooms that participants can enter or leave at will.